kvngdre/wallie/README.md

 ### Test Structure

-With that complete, let's take a look at the current test structure.
+With that complete, lets take a look at the current test structure.
 All tests live in the "test" directory in the root of the application.
+Test suite has been split into `unit` and `integration` tests.

-To run the tests:
+To run the test suite:

 ```sh
 npm test
 ```

+### Endpoints

+All server endpoints can be found in the `src/routes` directory or view API documentation [here](https://documenter.getpostman.com/view/22366860/2s93CExwfx).

 ### Branches

 Branches are properly named and created per feature.
 So to see the code for a particular feature, you can switch to the corresponding branch in the UI or terminal.

-### Endpoints

-All server endpoints can be found in the `src/routes` directory or [here](https://elements.getpostman.com/redirect?entityId=24564656-c350a319-b0a6-445c-b251-312dbda89ba0&entityType=collection).

 ### Feature Requests